tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 As with base Tesseract, there is a choice between rendering synthetic training data from fonts, or labelling some pre-existing images (like ancient manuscripts for example).
 In either case, the training process still require the tiff/box file pair.

-There are two possible ways to format the a box file.
+There are two possible ways to format a box file.

 ### Box File Fornat - First Option

-In this format, each line in the box file matches a 'character (glyph) in the tiff image.
+In this format, each line in the box file matches a 'character' (glyph) in the tiff image.

 <symbol> <left> <bottom> <right> <top> <page>

-In this box file format, a special line must be inserted after a series of lines to mark indicate the a end-of-line.
+In this box file format, a special line must be inserted after a series of lines to indicate the a end-of-line.

 ### Box File Fornat - Second Option